leon4rd/test/README.md

-## What do you call a droid that takes the long way around?
-R2 detour.
+## I started a new business making yachts in my attic this year...the sails are going through the roof